There are three types of Juvenile Expungements:

 Early Automatic Expungement

 As of 2017, there is a provision to allow the automatic juvenile expungement to take place before the age of 21.
-There is an application process for this and the information can be found on FDLE’s website.
+The provision allows for the automatic juvenile expungement to be moved up in time, shortening the amount of public exposure.

 - Will shorten the duration when FDLE is selling juvenile felony arrests.